shumwaymark/sentinelcam/README.rst

 - Dr. Adrian Rosebrock and the PyImageSearch team; his book: *Raspberry Pi for Computer Vision* has been an invaluable resource.
-- Jeff Bass (imagezmq, imagehub, and imagenode); his outstanding work has allowed this project to get off to a fast start.
+- Jeff Bass (imagezmq, imagenode, and imagehub); his outstanding work has allowed this project to get off to a fast start.